-Your energy levels can fluctuate quite a bit over the course of the day and are influenced by a number of factors including sleep and food.
+Your energy levels can fluctuate quite a bit over the course of the day and are influenced by a number of factors including sleep and stress, as well as food.
 Maintaining energy fuels your body in order to help you complete your daily tasks and thrive.
 The best foods to maintain stable energy levels throughout the day are those that contribute to steady blood sugar levels, as large blood sugar peaks and dips can leave you feeling tired.

 - Notice how you feel after a meal.
 Do you feel sluggish?
 Do you feel energized, but crash an hour later?